netscaler/netscaler-k8s-ingress-controller/docs/support-matrix.md

 ## Supported deployment topologies on platforms (on-premises)

-The following table lists the various deployment topologies supported by the Citrix ingress controller on the supported Kubernetes (on-premises) platforms:
+The following table lists the various deployment topologies supported by the Netscaler ingress controller on the supported Kubernetes (on-premises) platforms:

 | Deployment Topologies | Kubernetes | Red Hat OpenShift | PKS |
 | --------------------- | ---------- | --------------------------- | ------------------------- |